gergelyk/pforum/README.md

    separated nick names.
 Alternatively you can leave 'users' field empty, which means that everyone who is currently registered will get the access.
 The last option is to put asterix (*) to the user field.
-This means that the thread will be open for everyone who is registered or who will be registered in the future.
+This means that the thread will be public which means that it will be open for everyone who is already registered or who will be registered in the future.
 Author is always added to the list of users.

+3. Removing a thread

+   Press red x button next to the title of the thread which you would like to remove.
+The thread will disappear from you view, but it will remain visible to the other users until they remove it from their views too.
+Public threads cannot be removed.

-3. Creating a post
+4. Creating a post

    Just write something and press 'post' button.
 You can use Markdown syntax.
    PForum supports it's subset.
 There are many tutorials and examples on the internet where you can learn about Markdown.

-4. Administration
+5. Administration

    All the administrative tasks can be performed either by editing forum.db file, or by using web interface.
 For the first option you need an SQLite